springload/Wrangler.py/README.md

 ```

 Markdown is a fantastic writing format, but it can present some limitations
 when you're dealing with more structured data.
-For YAML and JSON files, access parts of the `data` dictionary:
+For YAML and JSON files, access parts of the `data` dictionary and wire them up
+as you see fit:

 ```jinja
 <div class="content">